lusee-night/opsim/README.md

 1. _scripts_: an assembly of scripts, such as used in preparation of the "prefabricated" data on the position of celestial objects, to be later used in the simulation.
-The important one is `prep-all`
+The important one is `prep-all`.
+The main data format used for this purpose is _hdf5_.

 ### Core software